ansys/pyansys-dev-guide/doc/source/coding-style/deprecation.rst

             This function has been deprecated.

         """
-        raise Exception('`my_function` has been deprecated')
+        raise Exception("`my_function` has been deprecated")

-Because there is no built-in depreciation error within Python, an alternate approach is to create a custom ``DeprecationError``.
+Because there is no built-in deprecation error within Python, an alternate approach is to create a custom ``DeprecationError``.

 .. code:: python

     class DeprecationError(RuntimeError):
-        """Used for depreciated methods and functions."""
+        """Used for deprecated methods and functions."""

-        def __init__(self, message='This feature has been depreciated.'):
+        def __init__(self, message="This feature has been deprecated."):
             """Empty init."""
             RuntimeError.__init__(self, message)